Acceptance rate 46%

 Homology Models: Include the PDB ID codes with assigned compound Arabic number.
 Include the statement “Authors will release the atomic coordinates upon article publication.”

-Corresponding Author Information: Provide telephone numbers and email addresses for each of the designated corresponding authors.
+Corresponding Author Information: Provide telephone numbers and e-mail addresses for each of the designated corresponding authors.

 Present/Current Author Addresses: Provide information for authors whose affiliations or addresses have changed.